 Dealing With Insurance Companies in Slip and Fall Cases

-Insurance companies for property owners frequently attempt to avoid liability by claiming that the victim could have somehow walked around the dangerous condition, but failed to do so.
+Insurance companies frequently attempt to avoid liability for property owners by claiming that the victim could have walked around the dangerous condition.
 Soon after an accident, insurance companies have been known to ask slip and fall victims leading questions so that they inadvertently make confessions that can be used to limit the insurance company’s liability if a lawsuit is filed.